edfloreshz/devmode/dmd/README.md

             └── repo
 ```

-This makes it easier for you to find repositories and allows `devmode` to open them by just specifying the name of the
+This makes it easier for you to find repositories and allows `dmd` to open them by just specifying the name of the
 project.

 ### Usage

 ```
 USAGE:
-    devmode clone <args>...
+    dmd clone <args>...

 FLAGS:
     -h, --help       Prints help information